HardikKSavaliya/BlockChain-Interview/README.md

 ## Private-BlockChain-Interview

 # What is Blockchain?
-The blockchain is a decentralized distributed ledger technology.
+The blockchain is a decentralized distributed ledger technology(DLT).
 The purpose behind of is to provide a network of transparency, immutability, and trust.
 The blockchain is open source and provides equal opportunities for anyone to improve and implement it in their system.

+Blockchain is a system of network of multiple nodes or computers which acts as a distributed network over the internet, worldwide.
+Each node has the authority to make a transaction, verify a transaction, receive a transaction and create a block.

 # What do you mean by blocks in the Blockchain technology?
 A block in the Blockcahin is nothing but just a list of records.
 When these lists are joined with each other, they are known as Blockchain.